-The sites also conduct periodic avian inventories per the Memorandum Of Understanding (MOU) between US Fish and Wildlife and DOE.
+The sites also conduct periodic avian inventories per the Memorandum of Understanding (MOU) between US Fish and Wildlife and DOE.
 Inventories are uploaded to the Cornell Ornithology Laboratory database and are used to assess the health and movement of populations of migratory birds.
 The SPR has an active dialog with Cornell ornithologists regarding unusual observations, and dearth or abundance of species.

-Both BH and BM developed wildlife web pages within the site's website that contain photographs taken of the different bird species observed and counted as well as other interesting wildlife information.
+BH developed a wildlife web page within the site's website that contains photographs taken of the different bird species observed and counted as well as other interesting wildlife information.
 BH has actively involved employees in their wildlife program by posting photographs taken by site personnel of wildlife seen on site.